developersCradle/mockito-and-junit-java-unit-testing/Learn Java Unit Testing with Junit & Mockito in 30 Steps/Section 02 JunitAndMockito/README.md

 <img src="oldWayTesting.JPG" alt="alt text" width="400"/>

-- Old way to test this would be
+- Old way to test this would be.
-	- Push code to production
+	- Push code to production.
-	- Navigate to page where it taking place and test it thought UI
+	- Navigate to page where code is affected and test it thought UI.
-	- Here **Unit Testing** comes in
+		- Nowadays we would write **Unit Tests** to test this.

 1. This can be called **Unit**.
 Unit also can be:
-	- Method()
+	- Method().
-	- Set of methods()
+	- Set of methods().
-	- Set of classes
+	- Set of classes.
-- **Usually it means** you are testing one method or group of methods
+- **Usually it means** you are testing one method or group of methods.

 # JUnit Step 2 : Setting up your first JUnit

 <img src="archetype.JPG" alt="alt text" width="400"/>

-1. **Archetypes** are **Mavens** way to create sample projects
+1. **Archetypes** are **Mavens** way to create sample projects.

-- We are writing unit test for this StringHelper class
+- Here we are writing unit test for this **StringHelper** class.

 ```
 public class StringHelper {